AlwaysFr3sh/SDL3DGraphicsEngine/README.md

 I will write a proper README when I have something that works, for now just know that I am writing this by following along with this: https://gabrielgambetta.com/computer-graphics-from-scratch/

 For now also this is just rasterization.
 I don't think my mac can handle the Raytracing stuff

+# BUGS

+Filled Triangles don't work, sometimes they cause the program to hang and necessitate a force quit